Seung Joo Yoo

 Hello!
 I’m Seung Joo, a first-year PhD student in Micro Organizational Behavior at the Stanford Graduate School of Business.

 I study the psychology of men and masculinities in organizations.
-Specifically, I examine how men experience and navigate their communality, and how these departures from masculine norms are perceived and evaluated in professional settings.
-I also investigate the fundamental categorization processes underlying these phenomena, and apply this cognitive perspective to understanding bias in Large Language Models (LLMs) used at work.
+Specifically, I examine how men experience and express their femininity (e.g., communality), and the consequences of these deviations from masculine norms in professional settings.
+I also investigate the fundamental social categorization processes underlying these phenomena, and use this cognitive lens to understand bias in Large Language Models (LLMs) used at work.

 Methodologically, I integrate computational tools (e.g., NLP, LLMs) with traditional approaches (e.g., field surveys, experiments) to investigate these topics across individuals, teams, and organizations.